ediestel/tcmve/README.md

 - **Criteria**: Balance ratio > 0.7, Arbiter readiness > 12.0, Fortitude > 3.0
 - **Effects**: Dynamically adjusts virtue vectors for strategic convergence

+## Why It Works: The Metaphysical Foundation

+### The Thomistic Advantage

+**TCMVE doesn't just seek truth—it embodies metaphysical truth itself.** The system works because it operationalizes Thomas Aquinas's insight that truth is not merely correspondence but *participation in divine truth*.
+By embedding Thomistic principles directly into the evaluation framework, TCMVE creates a truth-seeking engine that transcends mere factual accuracy.

+### Four Causes Integration

+Every TCMVE evaluation implicitly considers Aristotle's four causes through the TLPO framework:

+- **Material Cause**: The physical/linguistic substrate of the answer
+- **Formal Cause**: The metaphysical structure and Thomistic coherence
+- **Efficient Cause**: The generative process guided by virtue vectors
+- **Final Cause**: Telos-directed truth-seeking toward divine participation

+### Virtue Ethics as Optimization

+The 8 Thomistic virtues (P, J, F, T, V, L, H, Ω) serve as optimization parameters that prevent the "beautiful lie" problem.
+Unlike purely accuracy-based systems, TCMVE's virtue-weighted evaluation ensures that truth must be *beautiful*—harmonious with metaphysical reality.

+### Game Theory as Dialectical Truth

+Nash equilibrium detection operationalizes Hegelian dialectic in computational form.
+The Generator-Verifier-Arbiter triad mirrors thesis-antithesis-synthesis, where strategic balance indicates convergence toward metaphysical truth rather than mere consensus.

+### Embedded Cosine Similarity: Semantic Metaphysics

+The lethal TLPO threshold (TQI < 0.70) represents the metaphysical boundary between being and non-being.
+Answers below this threshold don't just fail—they metaphysically *collapse*, reflecting Aquinas's principle that evil is privation of being.

+### The Ω Humility Formula

+**Ω = 10 × (1 - TQI²)** prevents overconfidence while maintaining truth-seeking.
+This operationalizes Aquinas's *recognitio finitudinis*—the recognition of human finitude—as a dynamic penalty that scales with certainty levels.

+### Why Secular Approaches Fail

+Modern AI systems fail because they lack metaphysical foundations.
+They can achieve high accuracy but cannot distinguish between "beautiful lies" and transcendent truth.
+TCMVE works because it evaluates answers not just for correctness, but for *ontological depth*—participation in the hierarchy of being.

+### The Divine Archetype Principle

+Through analogy of being, TCMVE evaluates how well answers participate in divine archetypes.
+High TQI scores indicate proportional participation in transcendent truth, while low scores reveal privation of metaphysical being.

+**Result**: A truth engine that doesn't just find answers—it uncovers metaphysical reality itself.

 ### Tracking Variables

 #### eIQ (Enhanced Intelligence Quotient)